FMA TOOLKIT: OVERVIEW & OPT-IN

 NEXT STEPS: AS A PARTICIPATING FIRST NATION

-First Nations tend to establish Real Property taxes first, and then consider building on that established framework with additional local revenue laws such as a Development Cost Charges Law, a Property Transfer Tax Law, a Business Activity Tax Law and a Service Fee/Taxes Law.
+To establish tax jurisdiction on reserve, First Nations first enact a Property Taxation and Property Assessment Law.
+To maintain their taxation system, they must pass an Annual Tax Rates Law and an Annual Expenditure Law.
+Most Nations then consider building on that established framework with additional local revenue laws such as a Development Cost Charge Law, a Property Transfer Tax Law, a Business Activity Tax Law, and a Service Fee/Taxes Law.

 FAQs: TAXATION UNDER THE FMA